Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

 \subsection{Our Contributions and Techniques}

 This work gives a theoretical panorama of an advertiser's dynamic throttling strategy in repeated second-price auctions.
 Specifically, our contributions are three-wise along the following lines.

-\paragraph{Bounds and impossibility results for dynamic throttling.} We formalize an advertiser's throttling strategy in a dynamic setting for repeated second-price auctions.
-Specifically, since there are a large number of advertisers in the market simultaneously, we assume that the highest competing bids $\bm p$ follow a stochastic i.i.d. distribution across time.
-This follows the mean-field approximation \cite{DBLP:journals/mansci/BalseiroBW15}.
-We consider different input models on the advertiser's value sequence $\bm v$.
-When $\bm v$ is stochastic, we measure the performance of a throttling strategy by considering its regret, which is the difference between its total revenue with the fluid benchmark.
-The fluid benchmark can be understood as the expected performance of the optimal static random throttling strategy when the budget constraint is also met in expectation.
-It is known (e.g., \cite{balseiro2021survey}) that this benchmark sets an upper bound on any throttling algorithm's expected revenue.
-In this scenario, we build an $\Omega(\sqrt{T})$ lower bound on the expected regret of any throttling algorithm (\Cref{thm:lower-bound-stochastic}).
-On the other hand, when $\bm v$ is adversarial, we compare the performance of a strategy with the expected hindsight benchmark, which captures the optimal achievable revenue when the agent knows the full trajectory of $\bm v$ and $\bm p$ beforehand.
-We demonstrate in this case that the upper bound of any throttling strategy's asymptotic competitive ratio is the advertiser's regularized average budget (\Cref{thm:upper-bound-adversarial}), i.e., the average budget divided by the maximum value.
+\paragraph{Formalization, bounds, and impossibility results.} We formalize the problem of dynamic throttling in repeated second-price auctions from the perspective of a single advertiser in two value input models; namely, where private values $\bm v$ are stochastic and adversarial, respectively.
+To model other bidders' bids, we assume the highest competing bids $\bm p$ to be stochastic and following an unknown i.i.d. distribution.
+When $\bm v$ are stochastic, we measure the performance of a throttling strategy by considering its regret and establish an $\Omega(\sqrt{T})$ lower bound on the expected regret (\Cref{thm:lower-bound-stochastic}).
+On the other hand, when $\bm v$ are adversarial, we measure the performance of a throttling strategy by considering its asymptotic competitive ratio and demonstrate that any throttling strategy's asymptotic competitive ratio cannot exceed the advertiser's regularized average budget (\Cref{thm:upper-bound-adversarial}), i.e., the average budget divided by the maximum value.
 To make the last piece of the puzzle, we also consider the circumstance when the highest competing bid $\bm p$ is adversarial and show for this case that any throttling strategy can behave arbitrarily badly even when $\bm v$ is fixed in each round (\Cref{thm:impossibility-result}).
 Therefore, the assumption that $\bm p$ is stochastic would be necessary from the theoretical perspective.